-When it comes to injuries that have caused large pieces of tooth to break off or exposes decay, your tooth may need to be filed or ground down and then capped with a dental crown.
-There are different options of crowns available, each option comes with different costs and benefits.
+When it comes to injuries that have caused large pieces of tooth to break off or exposes decay, your tooth may need to be covered with a dental crown.
+There are different options of crowns available; each option comes with different costs and benefits.